 Over time, metronidazole can cause peripheral neuropathy, a nerve disorder that can cause numbness and tingling in the hands and feet.
 Other side effects associated with metronidazole include nausea, vomiting, diarrhea, loss of appetite, dizziness, and headaches.

-Anti-Diarrheal Drugs: Mild-to-moderate diarrhea may be reduced by daily use of psyllium (Metamucil, generic).
+Mild-to-moderate diarrhea may be reduced by daily use of psyllium (Metamucil, generic), though they can worsen symptoms in cases of IBD and should be used cautiously.
 Standard anti-diarrheal medications include loperamide (Imodium, generic) or a combination of atropine and diphenoxylate (Lomotil, generic).

 The chronic inflammation of Crohn disease can eventually cause scarring, which leads to narrowing in certain segments of the intestine.
 These narrowed areas are called strictures.
 If strictures do not respond to medication, a surgical procedure called strictureplasty may be used to open the blockage and widen the narrow passages.